Ownerszz/DependencyInjection/README.md

 ### Not able to use Spring or Guice
 Hopefully this library works for you :)

-### Wanting to supply other people that use this library (hopefully none) your own framework
+### Wanting to supply your own framework to other people that use this library (hopefully none)
 ``` java
 @DependencyRegistrator
 public class DistribRegistrator {